Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Name, Background & Traits

-First, choose or roll a **name** for your character, then their **occupation** and **speciality**, which informs their knowledge and potential skills.
+First, choose or roll a **name** for your character, then their **occupation**, which informs their knowledge and potential skills.
 Note however, that PCs do not hold positions of power.
+To make your character a bit more interesting, think about their speciality, their area of expertise in their occupation.

 Next, roll for your character's **personality** (five factors) and think of one detail about your PC's face and clothes, each.